Hummel figurines: History

-M.I.
-Hummel Club
+M. I. Hummel Club

-In 1977, The Goebel Collector's Club was founded in the U.S. The club was to be an information service for the growing number of M.I.
-Hummel collectors.
-In 1989, the Club expanded internationally, and the name changed to the M.I.
-Hummel Club.
+In 1977, The Goebel Collector's Club was founded in the U.S. The club was to be an information service for the growing number of M. I. Hummel collectors.
+In 1989, the Club expanded internationally, and the name changed to the M. I. Hummel Club.

 Books about Hummel figurines

 Books and price guides have been published about Hummel figurines.
-Some of these works supported the secondary market interest of collector speculators; The Official M.I.
-Hummel Price Guide: Figurines and Plates, 2nd Edition, by Heidi Ann Von Recklinghausen is a current price guide, published in 2013.
-Another guide, The No. 1 Price Guide to M.I.
-Hummel, written by Robert L. Miller, was last updated as a 10th Edition in 2006.
+Some of these works supported the secondary market interest of collector speculators; The Official M. I. Hummel Price Guide: Figurines and Plates, 2nd Edition, by Heidi Ann Von Recklinghausen is a current price guide, published in 2013.
+Another guide, The No. 1 Price Guide to M. I. Hummel, written by Robert L. Miller, was last updated as a 10th Edition in 2006.

 The Hummel Album was published in 1992 by Portfolio Press.
-A team of writers, designers and photographers worked with the figurine manufacturer to tell the M.I.
-Hummel story.
+A team of writers, designers and photographers worked with the figurine manufacturer to tell the M. I. Hummel story.

 Museums

 Das Berta-Hummel-Museum im Hummelhaus opened in 1994 in the Hummel family home in Massing, Germany, the birthplace of the artist Berta Hummel, later known as Maria Innocentia.
-Berta Hummel's nephew Alfred Hummel and his daughter, Veronika direct the museum which houses the largest collection of M.I.
-Hummel figurines in Europe as well as the paintings and drawings of Berta Hummel completed before she joined the Convent.
+Berta Hummel's nephew Alfred Hummel and his daughter, Veronika direct the museum which houses the largest collection of M. I. Hummel figurines in Europe as well as the paintings and drawings of Berta Hummel completed before she joined the Convent.

 Donald Stephens, longtime mayor of Rosemont, Illinois, United States, was a prolific collector of Hummel figurines.
 In 1984, Stephens donated his collection to the Village of Rosemont to be displayed in a museum.
-The Donald E. Stephens Museum of Hummels opened in its current location in Rosemont on March 13, 2011.
+The Donald E. Stephens Museum of Hummels opened in Rosemont on March 13, 2011.
 The museum purports to be the largest collection of Hummel figurines in the world.
+In 2026, the museum was relocated to take up part of the space in the newly opened Rosemont History Museum.